gottstech/gotts/docs/nit.md

 }
 ```

-To implement this NIT design, make all works fluently and kill all those bugs, I had spent two months.
-So, as a summary of the privious NIT design, let's present an example here taken from the working wallet version [v0.0.6](https://github.com/gottstech/gotts-wallet/releases/tag/v0.0.6).
+Some examples here for the old design, taken from the working wallet version [v0.0.6](https://github.com/gottstech/gotts-wallet/releases/tag/v0.0.6).

 <details>
  <summary>An Example of OutputLocker</summary>